Discover a slick casino experience when you race against dedicated dealers to 21 in Signature Live Blackjack!

 Once you have received your first two cards, you can choose to 'Double Down' which will add one more card to your hand.

-Choosing 'Hit' will add another card to your hand.
+Choosing 'Hit' will add an extra card to your hand.

 You can continue to 'Hit' until your hand value exceeds 21.

-Opting to 'Stand' signals that you are happy with the value of your current hand so no further cards are added.
+Opting to 'Stand' signals that you are satisfied with the value of your current hand so no further cards are added.

-If your initial two cards are both equal in value, then you can choose to 'Split' them into two hands.
+If your first two cards are both equal in value, then you can choose to 'Split' them into two hands.

 A separate bet is placed on each hand that equals the same as your first bet.